indicatesvoid/Arduino-Makefile/README.md

 - `ARDMK_DIR`   - Path where the `*.mk` are present.
 If you installed the package, then it is usually `/usr/share/arduino`
 - `AVR_TOOLS_DIR` - Path where the avr tools chain binaries are present.
 If you are going to use the binaries that came with Arduino installation, then you don't have to set it.

-The Makefile also delegates resetting the board to a short Perl program.
+The Makefile also delegates resetting the board to a binary executable (currently only Mac-compatible)
-You'll need to install `Device::SerialPort` to use it though.

-On Debian or Ubuntu:

-       apt-get install libdevice-serialport-perl

-On Fedora:

-       yum install perl-Device-SerialPort

-On openSUSE:

-      zypper install perl-Device-SerialPort

-On Mac using MacPorts:

-       sudo port install p5-device-serialport

-      and use /opt/local/bin/perl5 instead of /usr/bin/perl

-On other systems:

-       cpan Device::SerialPort

 ## Including Libraries

-You can specify space separated list of libraries that are needed for your sketch to the variable `ARDUINO_LIBS`.
+For libraries that are built into the Arduino core, or placed inside the Arduino 'libraries' directory, you can specify space separated list of libraries that are needed for your sketch to the variable `ARDUINO_LIBS`.

 `ARDUINO_LIBS = Wire SoftwareSerial`